Nada-Hossameldin/snowflake-dbt-assessment/README.md

 dbt docs serve
 ```

-> Note: The interactive documentation opened by `dbt docs serve` runs locally on your machine at `http://localhost:8080`.
-Anyone cloning this repo will need to run `dbt docs serve` themselves to access the docs.
+> **Interactive Documentation:** The interactive documentation opened by `dbt docs serve` runs locally on your machine at `http://localhost:8080`.
+It renders all models, columns, tests, and sources defined in `schema.yml`.
+Anyone cloning this repo can generate and serve the docs themselves.

 ---